Attorney for Criminal Restitution Hearings

 In Moore v.
 State, 694 So.2d 836, 837 (2d DCA 1997), the trial court was reversed when it relied on testimony that “was based on information they received from an accountant who did not testify and on their examination of documents and records that were not produced at the restitution hearing.”

-Prosecutors often get around the hearsay rule by presenting “written opinions or estimates may qualify as a business record exception to the hearsay rule under section 90.803(b), Florida Statutes (2006), if production of estimates is a regularly conducted business activity.”
-Butler v.
+The prosecutors might try to get around the hearsay rule by presenting written opinions or estimates under a business record exception to the hearsay rule under section 90.803(b), Florida Statutes.
+These documents do not qualify under this hearsay exception when the estimate is not a regularly conducted business activity.
+See Butler v.
 State, 970 So.2d 919, 920-21 (1st DCA 2007).

 Finding an Attorney for a Restitution Hearing in Hillsborough County

-Having an experienced attorney that fights to the lowest amount of restitution can make a huge difference in the client's ability to successfully complete probation.
-Contact the attorneys at the Sammis Law Firm if you need hire an attorney or lawyer to represent you in a criminal case in which you expect restitution to be an important issue.
-We also represent clients in direct criminal appeals and post-conviction motions.
+Having an experienced attorney that fights to the lowest amount of restitution can make a huge difference in the client’s ability to successfully complete probation.
+Contact the attorneys at the Sammis Law Firm if you need to hire an attorney or lawyer to represent you in a criminal case in which you expect restitution to be an important issue.

 This article was last updated by Jason D. Sammis on Friday, June 15, 2018.